ricroc/AnonyChat/README.md

 - ✅ If you run a modified version as a network service, you must make your modified source available to users of that service
 - ❌ You cannot take this code, make proprietary changes, and distribute it without releasing those changes

 The AGPL's network use clause means that companies can't fork AnonyChat/CipherNet, add features, and deploy it as a paid SaaS product without open-sourcing their version.
-If you build on CryptoChat, your improvements belong to the community too.
+If you build on AnonyChat/CipherNet, your improvements belong to the community too.